Hamburger

 If the company has an auditor, the auditor must be approved by the Financial Supervisory Authority of Norway.

-Annual accounts and other mandatory accounts, annual reports and auditors’ reports shall be stored in Norway for five years after the end of the financial year.
+Annual accounts and other mandatory accounts, annual reports and auditors’ reports shall be stored in Norway for 5 years after the end of the financial year.
 The documents may be stored electronically in Norway, Denmark, Finland, Iceland or Sweden.
 If the documents should be electronically stored outside of the Nordics, an application to the Norwegian Tax Authorities is required.

 The accounting materials shall be available in a readable format and shall be capable of being printed on paper in Norway throughout the storage period.